NewsPanda-WWF-CMU/WWF-NewsPanda-2024/README.md

-# Nepal React Dashboard
+# 2024 NewsPanda

-This is a react app that contains python scripts that are run to run the entire pipeline for the WWF nepal dashboard.
+This is a react app based repository which contains the WWF-Nepal-Dashboard and python-scripts that are run to run the entire pipeline for the Updated 2024 NewsPanda.

 ## Available Scripts